bader-nasser/pdftools/README.md

   FILE  JSON file to process
         See: https://github.com/bader-nasser/pdftools/blob/main/test/docs/data.json
         Set "$schema" to "https://github.com/bader-nasser/pdftools/raw/main/data.schema.json"
-        Use / in the paths and Windows \ can be changed to / or \\
+        Use / in the paths.
+On Windows, \ can be changed to either / or \\

 FLAGS
   -D, --dryRun    Pretend to process something!